CS-479 / 6 credits

 By the end of the course, the student must be able to:

-• Translate concepts from machine learning and signal processing into bio-plausible algorithms
+• Translate concepts from machine learning into bio-plausible algorithms

 • Translate neuroscience of learning into algorithms